Overview of the Rheingau & Rhineland Palatinate

 The Rheingau lies west of Frankfurt, and is one of the most unspoilt regions of Germany.
 It is a wine connoisseur’s perfect stop, although most people who visit Germany never even think about this region.

 The Rheingau is also known as the Upper Middle Rhine Valley.
-The area stretches along the Rhine river between the city of Koblenz and the towns of Bingen and Rüdesheim am Rhein.
+The area stretches along the Rhine River between the city of Koblenz and the towns of Bingen and Rüdesheim am Rhein.

 The Rheingau region is just 20 minutes away from Wiesbaden, the capital of the German state of Hesse.
 Wiesbaden was a prominent global spa town in the 19th century, and is still famous for its restorative waters, wide range of cultural activities, and prime location.